17km (10.5 miles)

 In the brochure we read that we will pass through ten rock arches today.
 It was not long after the 23km marker that we saw the first of these arches.

 After climbing rocks for almost an hour, I said to Berto we need to rest for a while.
-It’s amazing how you know you need to lift your legs to get onto a rock, but your body are just refusing to work together with your mind!
+It’s amazing how you know you need to lift your legs to get onto a rock, but your body just refuse to work together with your mind!
 Berto recognised that I was in serious need of some energy … and he pulled out the best medicine ever out of his backpack … jelly sweets!!

 With renewed energy, we got back on the trail.
 And still nature surprised us with her beautiful flowers.
 We saw so many proteas on this hiking trail … and I never get tired of seeing them!